SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

 ### Add HTML5 application to necessary Group and Role

-1. Click on *Provider Manager* to check the Content Providers and to refresh the list of HTML5 Applications.
+1. Click on *Channel Manger* to check the Content Providers and to refresh the list of HTML5 Applications.

    ![check Created Site](./images/checkCreatedSite.png)